Mbed-TLS/mbedtls/docs/driver-only-builds.md

 ### Partial acceleration for CCM/GCM

-[This section depends on #8598 so it might be updated while that PR progresses.]

 In case legacy CCM/GCM algorithms are enabled, it is still possible to benefit from PSA acceleration of the underlying block cipher by enabling support for ECB mode (`PSA_WANT_ALG_ECB_NO_PADDING` + `MBEDTLS_PSA_ACCEL_ALG_ECB_NO_PADDING`)